samhuk/data-query/README.md

 # js-data-query

-A Javascript Data Query package that aids with creating data queries for Javascript, and provides transformed versions of the data query in URL query parameters and PostgreSQL statement form.
+A Javascript Data Query package that creates data queries in Javascript, providing transformed versions of the query in URL query parameter and PostgreSQL statement form.

 ## Usage